The Catch (American football): Closing out the game

 The ensuing extra point by kicker Ray Wersching gave the 49ers a 28–27 lead.
 The game was not over, however, and the Cowboys quarterback Danny White had 51 seconds following a Wersching squib kick to move the ball 75 yards.
 On the first play from scrimmage, White hit Drew Pearson for a 31-yard reception, bringing the Cowboys over the midfield line and leaving them only 10 to 15 yards to reach field goal range.
 Pearson would have scored had defensive back Eric Wright not made a one-handed horse-collar tackle.
 After calling a timeout, White took the first down snap and was sacked by Lawrence Pillers, fumbling in the process.
-Jim Stuckey recovered the dropped ball, giving the 49ers offense possession near midfield, and allowing Montana to kneel down twice and run out the clock.
+Jim Stuckey recovered the dropped ball, giving the 49ers offense possession near midfield, and allowing Montana to take a knee twice and run out the clock.

 Clark finished the game with 8 catches for 120 yards and 2 touchdowns.